vm6502q/qrack.net/api/README.md

 ##### `perm_prob_rdm(quid sid, std::vector<bitLenInt> q, std::vector<Pauli> b, bool r) -> real1`

-**Returns** a "best-guess" as to permutation probability expectation value (for near-Clifford simulation) based on the "reduced density matrix" (with less overhead to calculate).
+**Returns** a "best-guess" (for near-Clifford simulation) as to the probability (upon measurement, in the corresponding joint Pauli basis) of collapsing into a specified permutation of a group of qubits, based on the "reduced density matrix" (with less overhead to calculate, for being "RDM").

 - `sid`: Simulator instance ID.
 - `q`: Array of qubit IDs.